 VSDB serves students who are ages 0-21 and who are deaf/hard of hearing, blind/visually impaired, deafblind, and sensory impaired with other disabilities.
 Students are referred through their local school division and must participate in the admission process for considered enrollment.
 VSDB works closely with the school divisions to ensure a smooth application process.
-VSDB has a rolling admission policy and currently serves 107 students in grades preschool through 12.
+VSDB has a rolling admission policy and currently serves 102 students in grades preschool through 12.
 Admission criteria are established by the Board of Visitors and are in compliance with the Code of Virginia.
-Students who qualify to apply to VSDB for enrollment must be served through special education services with deafness or a vision as their primary disability category.
+Students who qualify to apply to VSDB for enrollment must be served through special education services with deafness or blindness as their primary disability category.
 VSDB serves students on the vision continuum from low vision to blind.
 In addition, VSDB serves students who are deaf or hard of hearing and supports students who utilize American Sign Language, cochlear implants, and/or are more oral.
 In the multiple disabilities area, students are served who are deafblind or sensory impaired with other disabilities and who are able to function at a participatory level within the classroom.

 Students are admitted as day or residential students.
-Residential students must live outside of the thirty-five mile radius of the school.
-Residential students live on campus Monday through Friday and return home every weekend.
+Residential students live on campus Sunday evening through Friday and return home every weekend.
 VSDB is seeing an increase in the need of services for students with emotional issues, students who are sensory impaired with autism, students who are multi-disabled and students who are more oral and want to learn American Sign Language as a communication option.